Social-Developers-Club/localhorst-backend/README.md

   docker-compose up
   ```

   The frontend application can be access at [http://localhost:8081](http://localhost:8081).
 The backend runs on [http://localhost:8080](http://localhost:8080).
+Please note, that the frontend application was implemented to run on our remote server.
+Therefore, it connects per default to a backend running on our server at [http://sfl-backend.philenius.de](http://sfl-backend.philenius.de).
+If you want to start backend and frontend locally, then you need to adapt the code of the frontend so that it connects to your locally running backend.
+See the instructions at [localhorst-frontend](https://github.com/Social-Developers-Club/localhorst-frontend) for further details.
+This adaption requires a rebuild of the frontend application.

 :warning: Due to crappy design, this backend application seeds Elasticsearch 30 seconds after starting the application.
 Until this seed, the API won't return any results.